 Editor’s Note: Whether you are a public school or home school mom, organizing your middle schooler can be one of the toughest parts of your job.

-Today’s Guest Post by Lisa Woodruff from Organize 365 can help you do just that!
+Today’s Post by Contributor Lisa Woodruff from Organize 365 can help you do just that!

 My Organization Story

 When my children were younger, I used every ounce of organization I had to corral their plastic toy mountains and squeeze any productivity I could out of my highly hands-on parenting days.